michaeltlombardi/pentola-book/manuscript/03-craft.md

 Each effect has a default value which the dweomer can be applied at, starting at Complexity 1.
 The default value for the dweomer effects are listed in the Manipulation table below.

-The tens value of the character's Crafting skill bonus determines the maximum complexity that they can handle on each of the manipulation types.
+The tens value of the character's crafting skill bonus determines the maximum complexity that they can handle on each of the manipulation types if applying as a ritual.

-However, just because a crafter _can_ apply complex dweomers doesn't mean _it is safe to do so_.
-The total complexity of a dweomer is the amount of damage that will be inflicted if they fumble its application.

-A crafter can divert some of this damage by permanently reducing their power point total by one for each hit point they choose not to lose.
-The power points can be sourced from an item, but only one whose power point store is also permanent.
+If applying as an action, use the tens value of the dweomer's bonus instead.

 {icon=dice-d20}
 G> #### Example: Dweomer Complexity
 G>
-G> Alessia has an INT of 30, a crafting skill bonus of 65%, meaning she can handle a complexity of up to 6 on each of the dweomer's effects across magnitude, duration, and range.
+G> Alessia has a Flax of 30, a Crafting skill of 65, and has memorized a dweomer at 30%.
+G> If applying as a ritual, she can handle a complexity of up to 6 on each of the dweomer's effects across magnitude, duration, and range.
 G> That's up to a total complexity score of 24, with no single effect having a rating higher than 6.
 G>
 G> Alessia could choose to apply a dweomer with a magnitude of 4 (4 complexity), a Duration of 4 hours (6 complexity), and a range of one furlong (4 complexity) for a total of 14 complexity.
 G>
+G> If she chooses to apply it as an action she can handle a complexity of up to 3 on each of the dweom'ers effects - up to a total complexity of 12, no single effect with a rating higher than 3.
-G> If she fumbles the test for application, she'll take 14 damage which can only be mitigated by permanently burning one power point per hit point spared.
+G> If she botches the test for application, she'll take damage equal to the complexity she attempted; that damage can only be mitigated by permanently burning one power point per hit point spared.

 | Complexity  | Magnitude |  Duration  |    Range    |        Volume       |
 |:-----------:|:---------:|:----------:|:-----------:|:-------------------:|